Saturday, June 15, 2019

 5 Tips for a Productive Garden

 1. Healthy soil.
 It all starts with the soil.
 You need nutrient and microbe rich soil.
 Chemical herbicide, pesticides and fertilizers all kill microbes and worms scatter when chemicals are applied.
 For alive soil, use organic, natural fertilizers and compost.
-Apply both in early spring so the nutrition can seep into the soil, ready to nourish the seeds and plants you put in the ground.
+Weed free, self fertilizing, till free garden beds Apply both in early spring so the nutrition can seep into the soil, ready to nourish the seeds and plants you put in the ground.
 For more details on creating healthy soil, see this blog: next step in garden production

 2. Smart garden plan.
 You can maximize the production of the plants you put in your garden with a well thought out plan.
 Divide out what you like to eat into the seasons they thrive in.
 Plant your veggies in the right season and you will be rewarded with healthy plants and bountiful harvests.
 Before you plant, check the heights and sun requirements.
 Plant the tallest plants in the back so they don’t shade out the shorter sun loving plants.
 Using trellis for vertical gardening of cucumbers, beans, and peas is a great use of space at the back of the garden bed.
 For those that appreciate some shade, interplant between taller varieties.
+Get the most from your space-plant intensively!
 Look for those that help each other out.
 This is called companion planting.
-For more information on companion planting, see this blog: companion planting
+For more information on companion planting, see this blog: Companion planting

 5. Eliminate competition.
 Weeds and pests take away from the vigor of your veggies.
 Use mulch to keep weeds suppressed.
 Mulch does triple duty as a fresh coat of mulch in the spring can help warm the soil, helps keep moisture from evaporating during the summer, adds organic matter while suppressing weeds.
 There are good bugs and bad bugs.
 Attract the good bugs by interplanting your veggies with flowers like marigolds and calendula.
 Good bugs help pollinate your veggies, increasing yields.
 They also eat bad bugs.
 Be careful using sprays as a spray doesn’t know a good bug from a bad bug.
 If you are just starting your organic garden, it may take a couple of seasons for the garden to come in balance.
 For more on pests, see this blog: controlling bugs naturally